billstclair/elm-versioned-json/examples/README.md

   }
 ```

-Note that we have to provide a default value for the new state missing in the old model.
+You have to provide a default value for the new state missing in the old model.

 Finally, we can make converters that take old JSON representations and turn them into new models.
 For the `Model0` to `Model1` conversion, that is: